VIETNAM VETERAN ARTIST VISUALLY RECOUNTS FIFTY YEARS OF MEMORIES AND REFLECTIONS IN NEW RETROSPECTIVE EXHIBITION AT THE NATIONAL VETERANS ART MUSEUM.

 NVAM Executive Director, Brendan Foster, states, “This exhibition truly reflects the roots and character of NVAM’s mission, and we’re honored to share Maurice Costello’s artistic journey through his memories of military service and the process of reconciliation through his compelling art.”

-Maurice Costello: Back to “The NAM” has been extended through August 15, 2020 and is partially supported by Bank of America and the Rabb Family Foundation.
+Maurice Costello: Back to “The NAM” has been extended through Winter 2020 and is partially supported by Bank of America and the Rabb Family Foundation.